What LPWS Is

 Without context, measurement becomes distortion.

-This helps protect the system from empty value, inflated claims, or movement without real carrying capacity.
+This helps protect the system from empty value, inflated claims or movement without real carried capacity.

 LPWS is not designed for passive use.